-- 4. Place a block of wood between gearcase and propeller to hold propeller and remove propeller nut. - Pull propeller straight off shaft.
+4. Place a block of wood between gearcase and propeller to hold propeller and remove propeller nut.

+5. Pull propeller straight off shaft.
 If propeller is seized to the shaft and cannot be removed, have the propeller removed by an authorized dealer.

-Coat the propeller shaft with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with Teflon.
+6. Coat the propeller shaft with Quicksilver or Mercury Precision Lubricants Anti-Corrosion Grease or 2-4-C with Teflon.

-IMPORTANT: To prevent the propeller hub from corroding and seizing to the propeller shaft (especially in salt water), always apply a coat of the recommended lubricant to the entire propeller shaft at the recommended maintenance intervals, and also each time the propeller is removed.
+IMPORTANT: To prevent the propeller hub from corroding and seizing to the propeller shaft (especially in salt water), always apply a coat of the recommended lubricant to the entire propeller shaft at the recommended maintenance intervals and also each time the propeller is removed.

-Flo-Torque I Drive Hub Propellers - Install forward thrust hub, propeller, propeller nut retainer and propeller nut onto the shaft.
+Flo-Torq I Drive Hub Propellers - Install forward thrust hub, propeller, continuity washer, rear thrust hub, propeller nut retainer, and propeller nut onto the shaft.